Home Status Check Payment Dates SRD Grant Latest News Check Status β†’

 Not receiving UIF benefits

-Active UIF claimants are disqualified for the months they receive UIF.
-Being registered for UIF (but not claiming) is different.
+Active UIF claimants are disqualified for the months they receive UIF payments.
+Being registered for UIF but not actively claiming is fine - just having a UIF number does not disqualify you.

 ❌